November Update: our church tour will be taking a rest over the winter and will be starting again in the first week of March 2019.

 Each of the churches display their own unique character.
 They all continue to be working churches, serving the religious and spiritual needs of those who work and live within Belfast as well as providing an oasis of peace and tranquillity in a busy inner city environment.

-From Friday 6th April, the tour will run every Friday at 1.45pm and costs £15 per person.
-It is also available as a private tour between Monday and Thursday afternoons at a cost of £45 for 1 to 3 people, and £15 per person for 4+.
+The tour normally runs every Friday at 1.45pm and costs £18 per person.
+It is also available as a private tour between Monday and Thursday afternoons at a cost of £54 for 1 to 3 people, and £18 per person for 4+.
 The tour isn’t available on the weekends as the churches are all working on these days.
 Detailed information can be found on the Tour Schedule page.

 Our starting point is the front gates of St. Malachy’s Church, Alfred Street.
 Our guide is clearly identifiable by their black tour jacket or t-shirt with our logo on the left breast.
 The tour covers 1.5 miles and lasts 2 to 2.5 hours.
 It finishes at St. Anne’s Cathedral on Lower Donegall Street in the Cathedral Quarter.